gmiesner/sharkHack_intro_to_web_dev/README.md

 <img width="1347" alt="Screen Shot 2021-03-25 at 2 31 05 AM" src="https://user-images.githubusercontent.com/51331370/112435004-28e5ab00-8d12-11eb-85f1-5f8e94023471.png">

+- Next, let's style the lists!
+They look a bit wonky now, but try adding the following CSS to your code: ``` ul{margin-left: 40%;text-align:left;} ol{margin-left: 40%;text-align:left;} ```

+This code will give the ordered and unordered list a margin of the left of 40%, and align the text left so there isn't a weird space in between the bullets or numbers and the text.

+Here is what it should look like:

 <img width="1140" alt="Screen Shot 2021-03-25 at 2 42 19 AM" src="https://user-images.githubusercontent.com/51331370/112436408-baa1e800-8d13-11eb-8614-31c1fede9b58.png">

+Now I will set you free to work on your own code!
+But I do have a few challenges for you when you're coding:

+- add 2 more ```<p>``` elements with some more information on who you are and what you do
+- try adding an ```<a>``` element inside a ```<p>``` element to link to something you talk about in your bio (school, work, your dog's twitter)
+- add another picture!

+When you are completed, send the link to your webpage to [this](https://forms.gle/81e88PGn97ZnwtUC6) google form.
+(The link can be found in the URL bar where you have been looking at your webpage).

+## Learn more about Web Dev 💻
+[Here](https://hackerresources.gmiesner.repl.co/) is a cool resource where you can find more places to learn this weekend, about everything under the sun, but also with a heafty web dev section!